RamiAbudamous/EEC172_Final/markdown/index.md

 <div style="display:flex;flex-wrap:wrap;justify-content:space-between;">
   <div style='display: inline-block; vertical-align: top;flex:1 0 400px'>
     While this state is called the leaderboard state, this is simply an artifact from earlier in the project before changes were made due to limitations of the board and C that make it extremely difficult to properly parse a JSON, which is necessary to store a leaderboard through AWS.
 As such, the functionality of this state was changed to instead email the user their score via AWS.
-This is done by editing the user\'s score into a predefined JSON and sending a POST request through SimpleLink.
+This is done by editing the user's score into a predefined JSON and sending a POST request through SimpleLink.
 Ensure that the device is already registered in AWS and that the proper credentials have been flashed onto the CC3200 board, otherwise this will not work.
   </div>
   <div style='display: inline-block; vertical-align: top;flex:0 0 400px'>
     <div class="fig">
       <img src="./media/Image_009.jpg" style="width:auto;height:2in" />
-      <span class="caption">IR Receiver Wiring Diagram</span>
+      <span class="caption">AWS email</span>
     </div>
   </div>
 </div>